 There’s nothing good about sharing bagels with a pet dog.
-They’re loaded with gluten and lack protein.
-Canines tend to get a bit sluggish by eating these.
+They’re loaded with gluten and carbs.
+Canines tend to get a bit sluggish after consuming these.

 Most bagels come with a layer of tasty toppings.
 These often include onion bits, garlic, poppy seeds, sesame and the famous Everything bagel.

 There are also bagels with raisins baked into them.
 These are downright dangerous for dogs!
-But even the plain kind can lead to a bad eating habit.
+Even the plain kind can lead to a bad eating habit.